anirudh4git/Zomato-Restaurant-Clustering--Sentiment-Analysis/README.md

 -Made many visualizations which include, top 10/bottom 10 restaurants in terms of average rating.
 -Had a clear understanding of the cost summary of the restaurants.
 -Done pre-processing such as removing emojis, punctuations and only used Adjectives and verbs to reduce dimensionality.
--TF-IDF vectorizer was used to transform the dataset -Built several models such as Multinomial NB, Logistic regression, Random forest classifier etc.
+-TF-IDF vectorizer was used to transform the dataset.
+-Used **TextBlob()** to do sentiment analysis.
+Got a rmse score of 0.88.
+-Prepared a word cloud for positive as well as negative phrases.

 ## Clustering
 -Calculated the time each Restaurant was opened weekly.
 -Did the pre-processing, Clubbed some cuisines together so that one-hot encoding would be possible.
 -Removed the unwanted variables and Normalized the data.
 -Clustered the data using K-means as well as Hierarchical clustering.

+## Conclusions
+Divided restaurants into segments using clustering techniques and also did sentiment analysis for the reviews.